stanleyn/AttributedSBM/README.md

-# AttributedSBM
+AttributedSBM
-#Objective: This function is for fitting the attributed stochastic block model to a network with multiple continuous attributes.
+Objective: This function is for fitting the attributed stochastic block model to a network with multiple continuous attributes.
-#Last Edited: February 6, 2017
+Last Edited: July 8, 2018
-#For bugs: Please contact NatalieStanley1318@gmail.com
+For bugs: Please contact NatalieStanley1318@gmail.com
 #Implementation details: Tested in R version 3.4.3
-#Dependencies:igraph and mvtnorm
+Dependencies:igraph and mvtnorm

-#Inputs:
+Inputs:

-  #Network: An NxN adjaceny matrix.
+Network: An NxN adjaceny matrix.
 It can be sparse

-  #Attribute Mat: NxP vector of attributes, where p is the number of attributes you have
+Attribute Mat: NxP vector of attributes, where p is the number of attributes you have

- #Prob: An indicator for wheether your attributes represent a probability of being in each of p communities.
+Prob: An indicator for wheether your attributes represent a probability of being in each of p communities.
 Use 0 if your     attributes are not probabilities.

-#Outputs: A list object with entries
+Outputs: A list object with entries
   $Comm: Node to community assignment

   $SBMProb: SBM probability parameters (between community probability matrix)